awebartisan/awebartisan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Laravel, Inertia.js, React (Shopify Polaris) and .
+- 🔭 I’m currently working on Laravel, LiveWire, Inertia.js, React (Shopify Polaris) and .
-- 🌱 I’m actively learning TypeScript, Livewire and TailwindCSS.
+- 🌱 I’m actively learning TypeScript and TailwindCSS.
 - I am passively learning Python and Golang.
 - 👯 I’m looking to collaborate on Laravel projects and Shopify Apps.
 - 🤔 I’m looking for help with TypeScript.